lizmat/Perl-module-to-Raku-porting-guide/README.md

 # BEGIN / INIT / CHECK / END blocks

-These types of blocks are called `phasers` in Perl 6, of which there are many more in Perl 6.
-The `BEGIN`, `INIT`, `CHECK` and `END` blocks function just like they do in Perl 5, with some important improvements.
+These types of blocks are called `phasers` in Raku, of which there are many more in Raku.
+The `BEGIN`, `INIT`, `CHECK` and `END` blocks function just like they do in Perl, with some important improvements.
 Phasers share the surrounding scope if they are just a single statement:

     BEGIN my $foo = 42;